The Truth About Property

 However extravagant the pretension of converting the discovery of an inhabited country into conquest may appear; if the principle has been asserted in the first instance, and afterwards sustained; if a country has been acquired and held under it; if the property of the great mass of the community originates in it, it becomes the law of the land, and cannot be questioned.

+Id.
 This case, which is so fundamental to how property scholars imagine the origins of all property titles in this country, warrants only a footnote in Federal Ground.
 Ablavsky seems to imply, again, that it is this grounded experience that matters most.

 So it turns out property on paper is just that: paper.
 It has to be enacted and performed on the ground to take effect.50See supra note 15 and accompanying text.
 In some extreme instances, this meant federal soldiers actively enforcing state property choices “at gunpoint” and “burning the homes and crops” of settlers who refused to leave cabins where they were deemed to not belong (p.
 46).
 But importantly, this also meant that federal rules often bent to and accommodated grounded resistance, modifying the law to reflect facts and experiences that did not readily budge.
 Federal Ground is also full of examples of federal law being shaped by a series of reactive governance choices.51E.g., p.
 209 (describing one of many examples where white settler land claims that lacked legal authority where nonetheless recognized and compensated based on “moral claim to the land”); p.
 3 (describing cobbling together of ad hoc precedents over time); p.
 230 (focus on experience of federal authority as “improvisational”).
 It was “the people of the borderlands themselves, as much as distant officials, who built the federal state,” including the property relations that were ultimately recognized—or rejected—by that state (p.
 15).

 The fact that, in Ablavsky’s creation story, property emerges through co-action of both the state and the people also informs ongoing debates in property literature about how private property systems first emerge and then evolve.
 This debate tends to focus on a binary between informal individual or social choices and more formal political, public choices.52See Jamie Baxter, Storytelling, Social Movements, and the ‘Evolution’ of Indigenous Land Tenure, 8 Australian Indigenous L. Rev., no. 1, 2014/2015, at 65, 65 (“[M]ost [property law] scholars . . . would readily admit that we still know remarkably little about the dynamics that actually shape institutional persistence and change, especially in transitions between property regimes.”).
 For more on this theme, see Carol M. Rose, Essay, Canons of Property Talk, or, Blackstone’s Anxiety, 108 Yale L.J.
 601 (1998); Stuart Banner, Transitions Between Property Regimes, 31 J. Legal Stud.
 S359 (2002); Terry L. Anderson & P.J.
 Hill, The Evolution of Property Rights: A Study of the American West, 18 J.L. & Econ.
 163, 172 (1975); Saul Levmore, Two Stories About the Evolution of Property Rights, 31 J. Legal Stud.
 S421 (2002); Robert C. Ellickson, Property in Land, 102 Yale L.J.
 1315 (1993) (emphasizing social-norm theories outside of law); and Katrina Miriam Wyman, From Fur to Fish: Reconsidering the Evolution of Private Property, 80 N.Y.U.
 L. Rev. 117, 121 (2005) (emphasizing issues of political choice).
 Harold Demsetz’s canonical account tells an infamous story about the emergence of private fur-trading territories among the Indigenous peoples of the Labrador Peninsula to explain, in economic terms, why property rights emerge,53Harold Demsetz, Toward a Theory of Property Rights, 57 Am.
 Econ.
 Rev. (Papers & Proc.)
-347, 350–52 (1967) (developing economic theory that private rights emerge when externalities associated with resource use exceed the social costs of creating, policing, and enforcing formal property systems). but, as Demsetz himself acknowledges, this account lacks any explanation of the mechanism for how this transition occurs.54Harold Demsetz, Frischmann’s View of “Toward a Theory of Property Rights, 4 Rev. L. & Econ.
+347, 350–52 (1967) (developing economic theory that private rights emerge when externalities associated with resource use exceed the social costs of creating, policing, and enforcing formal property systems). but, as Demsetz himself acknowledges, this account lacks any explanation of the mechanism for how this transition occurs.54Harold Demsetz, Frischmann’s View of “Toward a Theory of Property Rights,” 4 Rev. L. & Econ.
 127, 129 (2008) (acknowledging strategic decision not to address how property adjustments occur).
 In Demsetz’s story, private property rights seem to emerge almost by magic, and so scholars since have debated the public versus private mechanisms of that evolution.55See supra note 52 and accompanying text.
 Ablavsky reminds us that the answer is both.
 Property requires a give and take between people and the state, and both have power in its formation and evolution.

 B. Property Picks Winners and Losers, with Lasting Effects